okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 The Okta OIN team requires a dedicated account on your application to run their tests.
 This account needs to be kept active beyond the submission period in case Okta needs to update or troubleshoot a submission.

-* **Test account URL** &mdash; this is a static URL for Okta to sign on to your application.
-The account credentials you provide below must work for this URL.
+* **Test account URL**: This is a static URL for Okta to sign in to your application.
+The account credentials that you provide below must work for this URL.

 * **Test account username or email** &mdash; the account name for Okta to use to sign on to your application.
 Our preferred account name is `isvtest@okta.com`